andrew/ultimate-awesome/README.md

 - [evm-fuzzing-resources](https://github.com/perimetersec/evm-fuzzing-resources) - A curated collection of tools, articles, research, and guides for fuzzing smart contracts on the Ethereum Virtual Machine (EVM).
 - [awesome-elm-gamedev](https://github.com/rofrol/awesome-elm-gamedev) - A curated list of useful Elm tutorials, libraries and software for Game Development.
 Inspired by awesome list.
 Feel free to contribute.
 - [awesome-ISP](https://github.com/starkfan007/awesome-ISP) - A curated list of awesome ISP frameworks, papers, libraries, resources, and shiny things. .
-- [SLAM-Resources-for-Beginner](https://github.com/Taeyoung96/SLAM-Resources-for-Beginner) - Highly recommended resources for SLAM newbies (Lecture, Reviewed paper, Books, Tutorial, etc).
 - [awesome-self-driving-labs](https://github.com/AccelerationConsortium/awesome-self-driving-labs) - A community-curated list of resources related to self-driving labs which combine hardware automation and artificial intelligence to accelerate scientific discovery.
 - [awesome-podcasts](https://github.com/Ghosh/awesome-podcasts) - 🎙 Curated podcasts for designers, developers, product managers, entrepreneurs and hustlers.
 - [awesome-qsharp](https://github.com/ebraminio/awesome-qsharp) - A curated list of Q# code and resources.
+- [awesome-clickhouse](https://github.com/korchasa/awesome-clickhouse) - A curated list of awesome ClickHouse software.
 - [awesome-courses](https://github.com/romulomourao/awesome-courses) - :smirk: :page_facing_up: An awesome list of educational websites, YouTube playlists, channels and books about programming .
 - [awesome-hydrogen](https://github.com/shopify/awesome-hydrogen) - A curated list of awesome Hydrogen things.
 - [self-taught-developer](https://github.com/SyedUmairCodes/self-taught-developer) - Free and high quality resources for beginners to learn how to code.